- Home/

 The tax prep company partners with a bank to provide these loans.
 Once approved, you can receive:

-Despite claims of "no-fee, no-interest" loans, tax refund advances often have hidden costs you should understand:
+Despite claims of "no-fee, no-interest" loans, tax refund advances often have indirect costs you should understand:

 | Pros of Tax Refund Advances | Cons of Tax Refund Advances |